-How To Find All Sudo Users In Your Linux System - OSTechNix
+How To Find All Sudo Users In Linux - OSTechNix

 User senthil is not allowed to run sudo on ubuntuserver.

-Oops!
-The user “senthil” is not allowed to run sudo, so he is just a normal user.
+Well, the user "senthil" is not allowed to run sudo.
+He is just a normal user!

 We can also find if an user has sudo access by running the following command: